-It should be easier for you to get a mortgage if lawmakers succeed in passing legislation that will lift lending restrictions on community banks.
+It should be easier for you to get a mortgage now that President Donald Trump signed legislation that will lift lending restrictions on community banks.

 “Any changes to soften the lending aspects will make it easier for borrowers to get loans,” says Rick Sharga, executive vice president of Ten-X, an online real estate marketplace.